 From here you are led through ‘the link’, to the cottage, whose volumes Pawson’s has left pretty much as they were.
 The road-facing east side retains its original metal-paned glass, while the west side has been given modern glazing to better let in the view.
 There is another sitting room, complete with an original inglenook and a bread oven with a dome-like roof; then a second dining area; and then another kitchen, plus a pantry that was once a cider press.
 There’s a symmetry to the order of spaces: ‘kitchen, dining, living; living, dining, kitchen,’ says Pawson.

 Aside from the elm floorboards upstairs, the rest of the floor is poured concrete with chips (deliberate cracking), a kind of ‘un-busy’ terrazzo.
-Walls are finished in traditional lime plaster, while shelves, tabletops and bathroom counters are all made of white marble from the Dolomites, above Meran in South Tyrol (where Pawson did a house for Michael Maharam and Sabine Steinmair).
+Walls are finished in traditional lime plaster, while shelves, tabletops and bathroom counters are all made of white Lasa marble from the Stelvio National Park, above Meran in South Tyrol (where Pawson did a house for Michael Maharam and Sabine Steinmair).
 It’s an illusion of sorts, a very thick piece of marble with a soft bevelled slither of an edge, set in elm, as Pawson did not want to see too much of the marble.

 Also on the ground floor is Catherine’s study, a library, and a reading room.
 Furnishing is understandably minimal; there are pieces from Poul Kjærholm, Donald Judd, and Pawson himself, plus an 18th century Swedish Gustavian sofa and lamps from the Castiglioni brothers and Issey Miyake.

 Upstairs are three bedrooms.
 The master and its bathroom both have double-height ceilings, as the attic floor was taken out.
 Every bedroom has its own amazing bathroom, to make sure that no guest would feel they got the bad room.